Abyaneh/Real-time_Collision_Avoidance_System_for_Dump_Trucks/README.md

 - [License](#license)

 ## Introduction
 This project aims to enhance safety in open-pit mining by dynamically adjusting the hazard zone around dump trucks based on vehicle speed and road conditions.
-The system utilizes **YOLO** for object detection, **segmentation** models for identifying road surfaces, and **Classifer** for analyzing weather conditions like rain or snow.
+The system utilizes **YOLO** for object detection, **segmentation** models for identifying road surfaces, and **Classifier** for analyzing weather conditions like rain or snow.
 This real-time solution provides visual alerts to enhance situational awareness and helps prevent accidents in the mining environment.

 [Back to Top](#table-of-contents)